russross/codegrinder/README.md

 University in our Computer Science program.
 This is a work in progress, and you should approach it with caution.

-CodeGrinder is released under the terms of the GPL.
+CodeGrinder is released under the terms of the AGPL.
 If you would like to use it and these terms are not suitable, please contact the author to inquire about alternate licensing.